 You will need the following software:

-For this course, you will need to have a current version of the Advanced (ArcInfo) version of Esri's ArcGIS for Desktop software installed on your personal computer.
-If you do not already own or have access to the ArcGIS for Desktop (Advanced) software, you may acquire from us your own educational license at no cost to you.
-See our program's FAQ for complete ordering instructions.
+ArcGIS software: For this course, you will need to have a current version of Esri's ArcGIS Pro software installed on your personal computer.
+If you do not already own or have access to the ArcGIS Pro software, you may acquire from us your own educational license at no cost to you.
+See our program's FAQ or the Penn State GIS Users Group software page for complete ordering instructions.
 If you have questions regarding the software, please contact the instructor.
-Currently the software-based portions of Geography 484 are written for version 10.2.x, 10.3.x, 10.4.x and 10.5.x of the software.
-We expect you all to have access to one of those versions.
+Currently the software-based portions of Geography 484 are written for version 2.8x of the software.
+We expect you all to have access to at least that version.

-Important note: The ArcGIS for Desktop software is a commercial software package that is restricted to personal use by the student.
+Important note: ArcGIS Pro is a commercial software package that is restricted to personal use by the student.
 It is unlawful for anyone to use this software package without the appropriate commercial license from Esri Inc. to generate personal or corporate profit or revenue.

 Using the Library